pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.5 =
+This minor but critical upgrade fixes a bug in the WordPress PHP code that could cause new NarraFirma installations to show a blank screen instead of the setup page

 = 1.5.4 =
 This minor upgrade fixes a small bug in the display lumping system.
 (A lumped count could be off when somebody chose and then un-chose an answer.)